Program Director: Hartley Lachter, Ph.D. (New York University)

 Williams Hall, 31 Williams Drive

 The Jewish studies minor, coordinated by the Philip and Muriel Berman Center for Jewish Studies, provides students with the opportunity to explore the history, literature, religion, and social institutions of the Jewish people from its inception to the present.
 The diverse selection of courses highlights the interaction of Judaism with other cultures and societies in Europe, the Middle East, and the United States.
 Students will discover that courses in Jewish studies enhance their understanding of individual and group identity and the dynamics of religious-cultural pluralism.
 The program is designed to appeal to students with varied interests in any field of concentration.
-The flexible requirements of the minor in Jewish Studies make it an ideal compliment to any major or minor in Arts and Sciences, Business and Economics, Engineering, or Education.
+The flexible requirements of the minor in Jewish Studies make it an ideal compliment to any major or minor in Arts and Sciences, Business, Engineering, or Education.
 Students should coordinate their minor program in Jewish studies with the director.

 The Berman Center for Jewish Studies supplements formal course offerings through an extensive program of lectures, colloquia, films, field trips, and other cultural events.
 The Center also provides funding to students to help them pursue study abroad experiences or other enhancements to their academic work in the field of Jewish Studies.